-Feet should be neat and balanced, cleats should not be open nor misshapen.
+Feet should be neat and balanced, cleats should not be open nor misshaped.
 Pasterns should be short, straight and upright.

 Shoulders and Topline

 Shoulders should be well fleshed and level.
 They should not be narrow and pointed nor too heavy and coarse.
 The breed should not carry excessive fat over the shoulder.
-Topline should be strong and level with good length.
+The topline should be strong and level with good length.

 Straight, balanced legs are most desirable; neither too close nor too wide apart.
 They should be a good colour.
 Bone should neither be too fine or heavy.
 Soundness of movement is important.